-We have several reasons to use Gmail as main communication method.
+We have several reasons to use Gmail as the main communication method.
 It’s fast, easy to use and far than any other mail service.

 Gmail is not just a mailing service for us.
 We store several things in our mail account- Personal info, Bank details, Business connections, Media files, Website backup etc and treating it like a cloud storage.
-Google do everything to protect such contents from prying eyes.
+Google does everything to protect such contents from prying eyes.
 But it’s not enough.

 Google’s such safety precautions won’t work without your co-operation.
 These are the essential steps you should take to protect your Gmail account from hackers on the web.

-1) Check for Viruses and Malwares
+1) Check for Viruses and Malware

 Start from your computer.
 Check if someone installed any malware on your system to collect data including passwords.
 Such prying agents may come from the programs you downloaded from unrecognized sources or pirated ones.
-Run a antivirus scan periodically and remove suspicious programs, trojans- found if any.
+Run an antivirus scan periodically and remove suspicious programs, trojans- found if any.

 2) Turn on 2 Step Authentication

-Use additional level of security to protect your account.
+Use additional security to protect your account.
 Activate 2 step verification from Google settings page.
 You should give a working mobile number to make use of this feature.
 After submitting login credentials, Google will send a PIN number to your mobile to verify your identity.
 No one can login to your account without giving this second password in the prompt screen.

 If you have Google account connected Android phone, will get a prompt screen there to approve login from the computer.
 Click OK to verify.

-Don’t have phone with you ?
+Don’t have phone with you?
 Copy the backup codes, showing in the authentication page and save it to some safe place.
 It can be utilized to login in emergency situations.

 You can add frequently using devices to trusted lists to avoid second password.
 Remove any device from the list which is you are no longer using.

 Check whether your account recovery information is up to date.
 Go to My Account page, from there click on Get Started under “Security Check-up”.
 Update your recovery information with your primary phone number, any other mail in use and security question.